drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/OtherSingleCellData.rst

 We typically aim for ~250,000 SNP.
 Regardless, since UMI tags aren't used for snATAC-seq data, demultiplexing can take a lot of memory and time.

-In addtion, the following flags are required for each of the following softwares to effectively process snATAC-seq data.
+In addition, the following flags are required for each of the following softwares to effectively process snATAC-seq data.

 **Souporcell**